shawndacosta/G20-AI-PROJECT/README.md

 - *Label Encoding* for states → each U.S. state receives a unique numeric ID
 - *Target Encoding* for cities → each city is encoded using the average property price observed in the dataset

-This encoding strategy helps the model capture geographical price differences while avoiding excessive dimensionality.
+This approach lets the model account for regional price differences without adding too many extra features.

 We kept the most relevant property features: